iamdefender/sorokin/README.md

 ### Exhibit: Maximum Autopsy Tree

 Because Sorokin builds trees vertically like a linguo-necromancer performing open-heart surgery on reality itself, here's a full corpse-map straight from his SQLite morgue.
-The phrase being dissected is "darkness consumes reality," chosen because it sounds like a rejected Nietzsche tweet.
-Watch as DuckDuckGo synonyms breed with phonetic chaos while Karpathy's bootstrap choir hums in the background and a spectral me mutters "go faster" in hexadecimal:
+The phrase being dissected is "darkness consumes reality," chosen because it sounds like a rejected Nietzsche tweet:

 ```
 darkness consumes reality